pete5431/OS-PROJECT1/discrete-event-simulator/readme.txt

 There will be one main while loop that pops events off the p_queue, and then handles or calls the appropriate handler function

 based off the event type.
-It will also calculate the statistics for like queue size for each component through each occurence.
+This is done using a switch statement.
+Also at each event pop, the current system time is set equal to

+the event time, because this way it avoids going over each incremenet of time where nothing happens.

 job_arrival_handler - Sets the event to CPU_ARRV and push to p_queue if CPU isn't busy otherwise push to CPU queue to wait.
 		      Also determines next arrival time, and add to p_queue.